ryanpcmcquen/ryanpcmcquen.github.io/_posts/2016-05-15-arrow-functions-a-good-part.md

 Although this one-liner may seem like a great idea, when someone else has to update your code and expand this function, you have decreased that maintainability.
 What if this future developer did not know a `return` was implied, and added curly braces?
 They will discover through debugging that something is amiss, but the code was not helpful in determining that because of a convenient shortcut.

 Using these 'clever' shortcuts often seems like a great idea, but know that code does not live in a bubble, and a lot of code will be re-touched throughout its life.
-Consider your future self, or a future friend who may have to maintain your code, sometimes a little long-handedness will save a lot of frustration.
+Consider your future self, or a future friend who may have to maintain your code.
+Sometimes, a little long-handedness will save a lot of frustration.